 Study links return-to-office mandates to CEO egos

-NEW YORK, UNITED STATES — A six-year study of Fortune 500 CEOs finds that narcissism — not productivity data — is the strongest predictor of which leaders impose return-to-office mandates, according to research co-authored by Wharton organizational psychologist Adam Grant.
+NEW YORK, UNITED STATES — A six-year study of Fortune 500 CEOs finds that narcissism — not productivity data — is the strongest predictor of which leaders impose return-to-office mandates.

 The more leaders rate themselves, the more they demand the office